-In this tutorial you will use keyframes to animate a single track in 3D space.
+In this tutorial we will use keyframes to animate a single track in 3D space.
 While this tutorial covers the animation of a flat text track, the steps here can be used to animate Extruded Text, Spline Objects, and Imported 3D Models.
-Here you will learn about keyframing, basic interpolation settings, and managing your project structure.

 Creating a new Flat Text object